simonyid/bejamas-test/README.md

 npm install

 **### 3. ⚙️ Environment Configuration**
-To configure environment variables (Home URL, test e-mail address etc), create a .env file in the root of the project
+To configure environment variables (Home URL, test e-mail address etc), create a .env file in the root of the project Create a resources directory on root

 **Example .env file:**
 TEST_EMAIL_VALID=test@example-valid.com